OWASP/www-project-proactive-controls/docs/the-top-10/c4-secure-architecture.md

 ### Design for Clarity and Transparency

-Architecture should focus upon simplicity: the designed software should be only as complex as the intended user's requirements warant.
+Architecture should focus upon simplicity: the designed software should be only as complex as the intended user's requirements warrant.
 Focusing upon simplicity brings multiple benefits for the created software:

 - It is easier to reason about a simple system.
 This allows to reason about potential security impacts of changes.
 - Long-term maintenance is aided through the simpler design.
-- The design should focus upon transprency, i.e., the security should not depend upon security-by-obscurity.
+- The design should focus upon transparency, i.e., the security should not depend upon security-by-obscurity.

 ### Make it easy to do the right thing

 Two terms often heard are "security by design" and "security by default".
 The former implies, that the software system should be usable in a secure manner while the latter means that the initial configuration of the software system is secure.

 This implies, that an system administrator has to make an explicit choice to introduce insecure configuration into the system.
-In constrast, the path of least resistance should always result in a secure system.
+In contrast, the path of least resistance should always result in a secure system.

 When focusing upon end-user interactions, this aspect is important for designing user interfaces and flows.
-When focusing upon developer interactions, develeper-facing facilities such as framework, APIs, network APIs should be designed that when using them with default values, only secure operations should occur.
+When focusing upon developer interactions, developer-facing facilities such as framework, APIs, network APIs should be designed that when using them with default values, only secure operations should occur.
 Think about this when designing your configuration files too

 ### Clearly articulate what's trusted to do what, and ensure those relationships are enforced

-Clearly articulate what's trusted to do what, and ensure those relationships are enforced, e.g., trust boundaries deliniate blast radius and are enforced by controls, such as firewalls or gateways.
+Clearly articulate what's trusted to do what, and ensure those relationships are enforced, e.g., trust boundaries delineate blast radius and are enforced by controls, such as firewalls or gateways.

 Attenuate what's allowed by careful validation at each step.
 Go deeper with threat modeling mnemonics like stride or methodologies like stride per element.